If You Have Been Illegally Misclassified as an Independent Contractor, You Need to Talk to an Experienced Employment Attorney

 (C) that the worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

 Note that each of these requirements need to be met in order for the presumption that a worker is an employee to be rebutted, and for a court to recognize that a worker has been properly classified as an independent contractor.

 If You Feel that You Have Been Misclassified as an Independent Contractor, It’s Time to Talk to an Employment & Labor Law Attorney in Orange County, CA

 Being misclassified as an independent contractor can cost you more than you realize.
 Not only are you responsible for paying your own taxes, but you’re also ineligible for a number of key benefits, such as unemployment insurance, workers compensation insurance, and health and retirement benefits.
 In addition, independent contractors are not protected by state and federal anti-discrimination laws.
 That’s why it is absolutely critical for every worker to be absolutely certain that they are properly classified.

 If you know or suspect that you’ve been misclassified as an independent contractor, it’s time to give Orange County Employment Law Firm a call for a FREE case evaluation.
 Within 24 hours, you’ll speak with an experienced employment lawyer who can help you determine if you have been misclassified and are entitled to backpay and/or other compensation.

-Orange County Employment Law Firm is centrally located in Orange County, California.
+Orange County Employment Law Firm is centrally located in Newport Beach, California.
 We can readily provide our employment law services to clients throughout Irvine, Anaheim, Santa Ana, Garden Grove, Huntington Beach, Newport Beach, Tustin, and surrounding areas.